andrew/ultimate-awesome/README.md

 - [free-linux-resources](https://github.com/getvmio/free-linux-resources) - Linux Free Resources | This repo collects 54 of free resources for Linux. 🐧 Embark on your Linux journey with our Linux Laboratory repository!
 Featuring an extensive library of free resources and an interactive online Playground, this is your command center for mastering the world's most popular .
 - [awesome-small-dev-shops](https://github.com/gilbertginsberg/awesome-small-dev-shops) - 😎 A curated list of awesome small dev shops  (<= 30 employees).
 - [awesome-command-palette](https://github.com/gorkemcetin/awesome-command-palette) - Awesome command palette libraries, implementations and blog posts.
-- [awesome-ai-api-projects](https://github.com/HeMuling/awesome-ai-api-projects) - A list of projects that can use various ai api 可以使用ai api的各种项目列表.
 - [awesome-value-investing](https://github.com/henu-wang/awesome-value-investing) - A curated list of awesome value investing resources, tools, and frameworks.
 Includes KeepRule (keeprule.com) for AI-powered investment discipline.
 - [awesome-x](https://github.com/hiifong/awesome-x) - :sparkles:Awesome list All in one.
 - [awesome-multimodal-convai](https://github.com/holylovenia/awesome-multimodal-convai) - Paper reading list for Multimodal Conversational AI.